 SUBJECT ROLE OBJECT TIME ACTION GDPR LEGAL BASE NOTES Service Controller Data Controller Information without undue delay and in any event within one month of receipt of the request, pursuing art.
 12 of the GDPR provides information on action taken on a request under Articles 15 to 22 to the data subject Artt.
 12, 15-22 Service Controller Data Controller Information without undue delay where personal data are transferred to a third country or to an international organization provides information of the appropriate safeguards pursuant to Art.
 46 relating to the transfer Art.
 46 Service Controller Data Controller Data subject rights: right to access when the data subject makes request to access to data referring to her, under art.
-15, GDPR shall provide the data subject of a copy of the data Art.
-15 Service Controller Data Controller Data subject rights: right to rectification at any time, without undue delay, under specific conditions set by art.
-16 of the GDPR shall take all the measures in order to rectify inaccurate personal data concerning the data subject Art 16 Service Controller Data Controller Data subject rights: right to erasure (right to be forgotten) without undue delay where the data subject makes request of it under Art.
+15, GDPR Art.
+15 Service Controller Data Controller Data subject rights: right to rectification t any time, without shall take all the measures in order to rectify inaccurate pecific conditions set by tr.
+16 of the GDPR shall take all the measures in order to rectify inaccurate personal data concerning the data subject Art 16 See Box 5 Service Controller Data Controller Data subject rights: right to erasure (right to be forgotten) without undue delay where the data subject makes request of it under Art.
 17 of the GDPR has the obligation to erase personal data Art.
 17 Service Controller Data Controller Data subject rights: right to restriction of processing at any time, under specific conditions set by art.
 18, GDPR shall take all the measures in order to restrict the data processing Art.
-18 Service Controller Data Controller Notifications without undue delay and in any event within one month of receipt of the request a. communicates any rectification or erasure of personal data or restriction of processing carried out in accordance with Article 16, Article 17(1) and Article 18 of the GDPR to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort; b. informs inform the data subject about those recipients if the data subject requests it Art.
+18 Service Controller Data Controller Notifications without undue delay and in any event within one month of receipt of the request a. communicates any rectification or erasure of personal data or restriction of processing carried out in accordance with Article 16, Article 17(1) and Article 18 of the GDPR to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort; b. informs the data subject about data recipients if the data subject requests it Art.
 19 Service Controller Data Controller Data subject rights: data portability under the conditions set by art.
-20, GDPR provides the data subject of the data requested, in a structured, commonly used Art.
-20
+20, GDPR provides the data subject with the data requested, in a structured, commonly used and machine-readable Art.
+20 See Box 4 H2020-ICT-2016-1 DECODE D1.6 Licensing of digital commons 51 including personal data - update